Planning application process explained

 After the decision

-We will place the decision notice on the application file and online on Public Access.
+We will publish the decision notice online on Public Access.

-A planning permission may include planning conditions such as hours of operation or restrictions on adding openings to an elevation.
+A planning permission may include planning conditions such as hours of operation, or restrictions on adding further windows.
+Some permissions are also restricted by a section 106 legal agreement.
+See planning conditions for more information.

 If we refuse permission an applicant can: